 The primary factors in determining in-state classification for fee-paying purposes are 1) intent and 2) domicile.
-Your application will be reviewed by the committee to determine two things: we need to know why you moved to Tennessee (intent) and whether or not you have established a permanent residence in Tennessee (domicile).
-Your application must pass both the intent and the domicile review in order for you to be classified in-state.
+Your request will be reviewed by the College of Graduate Studies to determine two things: we need to know why you moved to Tennessee (intent) and whether or not you have established a permanent residence in Tennessee (domicile).
+Your request must pass both the intent and the domicile review in order for you to be classified in-state.